Prevter/OpenHack/README.md

 If there are any issues, please check the [issues](https://github.com/prevter/gdopenhack/issues) page or create a new issue.

-## Issues to fix
-Some issues I'm aware of that I haven't been able to fix yet:

-- For some reason, only Debug builds work.
-Release builds will crash the game on startup.
-This happens when calling methods from cocos2d, probably because of outdated headers.
-Fix would probably require updating the headers, but I'll leave that for later (probably until Geode is released, so I can just move there).
-- Menu animation is bugged on launch, requiring you to open and close the menu once to fix it.
-I've been debugging this for a while, but couldn't find the cause.

-If you know how to fix any of these, please let me know!

 ## Building
 You will need to have Visual Studio 2022 installed with the C++ workload.
 You will also need to have the following installed: